 Welcome to our undergraduate homepage.
 From the navigation dropdown menu, you will find information on advising, tutoring, digital technologies used in our mathematics courses, and many more useful things.
 Look below to learn more about our community, our programs, and our courses.

 Our CSUSB mathematical community is known for being warm, welcoming, and supportive.
 We encourage you to be an active participant in our community by attending colloquia, joining the Math Club, and coming to Tea Time.

-If you have any questions related to your degree, please feel free to talk with your course instructors, your advisors, or the Chair of the Department.
+If you have any questions related to your mathematics courses or degrees, please feel free to talk with your course instructors, your advisors, or the Chair of the Department.
 The faculty are committed to providing you with a first class educational experience.

-A list of all mathematics courses can be found in the CSUSB catalogue here:
+A list of all mathematics courses can be found in the CSUSB catalogue.

 For more information on selecting courses, go to our advising page.

 You can clearly see our Program's Student Learning Outcomes (PLOs).